-Southall Army Reserve Centre are opening their doors on 15 September for a spectactular event to celebrate our shared history and heritage by commemorating the Battle of Saragarhi.
+On 15 September Southall Army Reserve Centre opened their doors for a spectactular event to celebrate our shared history and heritage by commemorating the Battle of Saragarhi.

 On 12th September 1897, 21 Sikhs fought to the last man defending a small communications outpost between two garrison forts, against 10,000 Afghan tribesman.
 It is considered to be one of the most heroic battles and greatest 'last stand' in military history.

-This annual event has been held around the country and this year we are bringing Saragarhi Day to West London at the Southall Army Reserve Centre.
+This annual event has been held around the country and this year was hosted by Southall Army Reserve Centre.

-In addition to the Saragarhi commemoration events visitors will also be treated to a performance of The Troth.
-Inspired by the classic Hindi short story written in 1915, The Troth will be performed by Akademi, a dynamic UK based dance company.
+In addition to the Saragarhi commemoration events visitors were treated to a performance of The Troth.
+Inspired by the classic Hindi short story written in 1915, The Troth was performed by Akademi, a dynamic UK based dance company.